 Pricing for Therapists

 Sawy works for solo practitioners and large group practices.
-Start free to test with real calls, then scale as your caseload grows.
+Join the waitlist to test with real calls, then scale as your caseload grows.
 Every plan includes intake collection, session booking, and crisis protocol handling.

 Frequently Asked Questions